VirtusLab/ide-probe/README.md

    paths.screenshots = ${?MY_IDEPROBE_SCREENSHOTS_DIR}
 }`
 ```
-Thanks to HOCON feature, it is possible to populate any config value from environment variable and additionally make it optional
+Thanks to HOCON feature, it is possible to populate any config value from environment variable.
+Additionally, it is achievable to make this value optional
 with question mark used before the name of the environment variable - if `MY_IDEPROBE_SCREENSHOTS_DIR`  does not exist at runtime
 `probe.screenshot.path` will use default value without any error.
 For non `.conf` scenario, user would call:
 ```
 fixture.withPaths(IdeProbePaths(/*construct the instance passing, among others, a screenshots path that is most suitable for you*/))
 ```
+Screenshots feature is only available with Xvfb display mode.
 # Extensions

 Extensions exist to implement custom actions specific to a plugin.
 For example